hunter-meloche/ebay-scraper/README.md

 # ebay-scraper
-An AWS Lambda web scraper for finding good deals on eBay written in Python.
+An AWS Lambda web scraper for analyzing item listings on eBay written in Python.

+## Disclaimer
+This is not to be used for commercial purposes or harm eBay.
+This project is for educational purposes only and not intended to be used in any way to break eBay or Cloudflare's Terms of Service agreements.
+Web scraping publicly available information is legal where I live, but check your own local laws.

 ## Example Usage
 This is an event-driven function.
 You can feed it test events within the Lamda function's UI or you can use EventBridge to schedule or have events programtically triggered.
 Below is an example event: